eliasnogueira/credit-api/README.md

 1. Navigate to the project folder using the Terminal / Command prompt
 2. Execute the following: `mvn spring-boot:run`
 3. Wait until you see something like this: _Application has started!
 Happy tests!_
-4. The API is ready and listen all requests on `http://localhost:8088`

 ## How to change the port
 The default port is `8088`.